The 39 Clues: Cards

+As part of the multimedia interactive experience to promote the series, Scholastic includes six cards in each book of the 39 Clues series.
+Each card leads to one online clue, which readers can unlock by entering the code on the cards on their 39 Clues account online.

-The 39 Clues uses collectible cards to expand readers' experience of the series.
+The 39 Clues uses collectible cards as an important part of the multimedia series besides the books and online game.
 In the first series of books, The Clue Hunt, each book came with six game cards.
 These cards all shared the same code and once added online would unlock the clue in that book.
 Alongside the first series of books, Card Packs were sold.
 These card packs contained 16 random cards out of a total of roughly 50 that were not available in the books.
 The card packs were:

 In the second series, each book again came with six cards.
 However, unlike the first series, the cards were needed to unlock the online missions.
 Cahills vs. Vespers also had two card packs.
-These card packs all contained the same 16 game cards, which would unlock the online extreme missions.
+These card packs all contained the same 16 game cards, which would unlock the online "extreme" missions.
 The card packs were:

 In the third series Unstoppable, each book contains six game cards.
 These cards unlock an extra game in their corresponding online missions.

-In the fourth series Doublecross, each book will contain six virtual cards.
+In the fourth series Doublecross, each book contains six virtual cards.

-Overall, the cards form a key part of the series.
-Players on the online website can only collect all the clues through the use of the cards, and in later series can only unlock the missions by having the cards.
+Players on the website can only collect all the clues through the use of the cards, and in later series can only unlock the missions by having the cards.
 The cards in the first series often had puzzles and riddles to solve.

 Additional cards have been released over the course of the series, and the cards are only virtual.
 Scholastic developed a game involving the cards, Doublecross, in which players physically use their cards to battle their opponents.

 Themes

 The 39 Clues series consists of adventure novels; however, the novels also fall within the genre of historical fiction.
 The stories switch back and forth between different characters' points of view.
 Each novel focuses on one historical figure and geographical location as Dan and Amy explore a clue related to a prominent Cahill family member in an exotic location.

 One theme of the series is the relationship between talent and success.
-Each branch of the Cahill family has specific talents in a certain area; for example, the Ekaterina branch specializes in inventions and technology, the Tomas branch in Athleticism and Strength, the Lucians in Strategy and Politics, and Janus in Art and Music.
+Each branch of the Cahill family has specific talents in a certain area; for example, the Ekaterina branch specializes in inventions and technology, the Tomas branch in athleticism and strength, the Lucians in strategy and politics, and Janus in art and music.
 Amy and Dan's competitors' talents give them an advantage, yet Amy and Dan consistently are ahead in the hunt and are viewed as the main threats.
 Over the course of the books, Amy and Dan discover their own talents.